End of Life Law - Urgent medical treatment - Mythbusters

 The law in Victoria is different.
 There, consent is not required to transfer a person to hospital in an emergency.

-If it is not possible to obtain consent to treatment from either a person or their substitute decision-maker, the law allows emergency treatment to be given to save the person’s life, prevent serious damage to health, or prevent significant pain and distress.
+If it is not possible to obtain consent to treatment from either a person or their substitute decision-maker, the law allows treatment to be given urgently to save the person’s life, prevent serious damage to health, or prevent significant pain and distress.
 In this case a hospital transfer may occur if it is necessary to enable the person to receive treatment (so long as they haven’t previously refused being transferred to hospital).